claytonjwong/advent-of-code/2018-12-08_memory_maneuver/README.md

 So, in this example, the value of the root node is 66.

 What is the value of the root node?

+Your puzzle answer was 37450.

+Both parts of this puzzle are complete!
+They provide two gold stars: **